xchau/Q2-Project/README.md

   * borrowing wishlist with notifications
   * ability to rate/favorite a user

-Made in collaboration with [Hiromi Heider] (https://github.com/hiromih/)
+Made in collaboration with [Hiromi Heider](https://github.com/hiromih/).